Moose Lottery Frequently Asked Questions

 3. Bonus Points Only.
 Check this option if you want to keep and earn bonus points but do not want to win this year.

 4. Skip a year and not lose your bonus points.
-Starting in 2011, you will keep your bonus points even if you don't apply for one year.
-However, you will lose your bonus points if you fail to apply or purchase bonus points in an 2 consecutive years.
+You can skip one year and keep your bonus points.
+However, you will lose your bonus points if you fail to apply or purchase bonus points in any 2 consecutive years.

 5. Change or add subpermittee.
 A moose permit winner is allowed to change their subpermittee or their alternate subpermittee until 30 days prior to the start of the moose season.
 It is now illegal to sell a subpermittee or alternate subpermittee designation.